Sustainability efforts in the retail sector

 A joint approach, rather than having separate sustainability schemes, is perhaps the next stage for retail businesses.
 That requires a longer-term commitment to sustainability and ongoing adoption of greener processes.

 Aside from environmental concerns, consumers also want to know that those making their items are being compensated and treated fairly.
-Brands who can afford to could consider taking complete control over the manufacturing and distribution of their products.
+Brands that can afford to could consider taking complete control over the manufacturing and distribution of their products.
 Overseeing the whole supply chain will mean they can ensure sustainability and ethical standards are met all the way through.

 It’s clear that retail businesses are introducing more sustainable solutions to their business models.
 Only time will tell which are token efforts and which brands are fully committed to a more sustainable future.